twhui/LiteFlowNet2/README.md

 Note: *Runtime is averaged over 100 runs for a Sintel's image pair of size 1024 × 436.

 # License and Citation
-All code and other materials (including but not limited to the paper, figures, and tables) are provided for research purposes only and without any warranty.
-Any commercial use requires our consent.
-When using any parts of the code package or the paper (<i>A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization</i>) in your work, please cite the following papers:
+This software and associated documentation files (the "Software"), and the research paper (A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization) including but not limited to the figures, and tables (the "Paper") are provided for research purposes only and without any warranty.
+Any commercial use requires my consent.
+When using any parts of the Software or the Paper in your work, please cite the following paper:

 <pre><code>@InProceedings{hui19liteflownet2,
  author = {Tak-Wai Hui and Xiaoou Tang and Chen Change Loy},